mirgow/CS205ParallelImaging/README.md

 ## What're We Exploring?

-Massively speeding up the detection of objects in video, with an emphasis on histogram of oriented gradients (HOG) algorithms.
+Massively speeding up the detection of objects in video, and tracking their movements.
+We've found current common methods to operate at slow real-time speeds, such as .25 FPS.
-This poses to help in realms such as sports analytics, medical scanning, surveillancce and security, self-driving cars, and more.
+Optimizing and speeding up an object detection algorithm poses to help in realms such as sports analytics, medical scanning, surveillancce and security, self-driving cars, and more.
+We were initially focused on the Histogram of Oriented Gradients (HOG) algorithm, but through testing and comparison of other object tracking methods, we've identified other faster baseline algorithms such as Kernalized Correlation Filters (KCF), as we'll demonstrate below.
+Taking these algorithms, we've gone on to create and apply some parallel applications of the code to further improve performance, increasing speedup to FPS rates above 10.
+Methods and all replicability information are outlined below.
-As computer vision applications with HOG stand now,

 tl;dr: Speeding up object tracking.